 Leg day is an important part of any muscle-building or strength training as the muscles in the leg are the largest in the human body.
 Ensuring these muscles are gaining muscle at a proportionate rate to the rest of your body can allow you to avoid the dreaded chicken leg physique.

 The strain experienced after leg day to do the most basic of tasks can make you feel defeated.
 Simply trying to sit down becomes a whole ordeal that requires you to use all the nearby handholds to slow your painful descent onto the couch.
-Knowing how to manage recovery from leg day can give you the support you need to go into leg day with confidence that you will still be able to walk and function the next day.
+Knowing how to manage recovery from leg day by being conscious of the foods you eat, getting enough rest and taking care of your cell health can give you the support you need to go into leg day with confidence that you will still be able to walk and function the next day.

 Below is a breakdown of why you get sore as well as actions you can take before and after to help your recovery from leg day.
 With this knowledge, you will hopefully gain a newfound love for leg day and no longer push off a necessary part of your training in fear that you won’t be able to do your daily tasks.